Jhalkaribai

-Jhalkaribai (22 November 1830 – 5 April 1858) was a woman soldier who played an important role in the Indian Rebellion of 1857.
-She served in the women's army of Rani Lakshmibai of Jhansi.
+Jhalkaribai (22 November 1830 – 4 April 1858) was a legendary woman soldier who played an important role in the Indian Rebellion of 1857.
+As per folk narrative, she served in the women's army of Rani Lakshmibai of Jhansi.
 She eventually rose to a position of a prominent advisor to the queen, Rani of Jhansi.
 At the height of the Siege of Jhansi, she disguised herself as the queen and fought on her behalf, on the front, allowing the queen to escape safely out of the fort.
+She is however not mentioned in most contemporary records, with first written account of her coming from the 1907 Marathi language work Majha Pravas by Vishnu Rao Godse where he she is only mentioned as Lakshmibai's maid.

 Personal life

-Jhalakaribai was born to Sadova Singh, a farmer, and his wife Jamunadevi on 22 November 1830 in Bhojla village, near Jhansi.
+Jhalkaribai was born to Sadova Singh, a farmer, and his wife Jamunadevi on 22 November 1830 in Bhojla village, near Jhansi.
 It has been claimed that in her youth she stood her ground when attacked by a tiger and killed it with an axe.
 She reportedly once killed a leopard in the forest with a stick she used to herd cattle.

 Jhalkaribai bore an uncanny resemblance to Laxmibai and because of this she was inducted into the women's regiment of the Jhansi army.

 Military service

 In the queen's army, she quickly rose in the ranks and began commanding her own army.
 During the Rebellion of 1857, General Hugh Rose attacked Jhansi with a large army.
 The queen faced the army with 14,000 of her troops.
 She waited for relief from Peshwa Nana Sahib's army camping at Kalpi that did not come because Tantia Tope had already been defeated by General Rose.
-Meanwhile, Dulhaji from Thakur community, in charge of one of the gates of the fort, had made a pact with the assailants and opened the doors of Jhansi for the British forces.
+Meanwhile, Dulhaji, in charge of one of the gates of the fort, had made a pact with the assailants and opened the doors of Jhansi for the British forces.
 When the British rushed the fort, Laxmibai, on advice of her courtier, escaped through Bhanderi gate with her son and attendants to Kalpi.
 Upon hearing of Laxmibai's escape, Jhalkaribai set out for General Rose's camp in disguise and declared herself to be the queen.
 This led to a confusion that continued for a whole day and gave the Rani's army renewed advantage.

 In addition, she was a close confidante and advisor to the queen playing a key role in the analysis of the battle, alongside Laxmibai.